goliney/toxic-comments-client/README.md

 yarn run dev
 ```

-It will run development server on http://localhost:8888
+It will run development server on http://localhost:1234

-Happy coding!